Pylons/pyramid/docs/narr/renderers.rst

 to their classes in order to influence serialization.
 If the object passed to the renderer is not a serializable type, and has no ``__json__`` method, usually a :exc:`TypeError` will be raised during serialization.
-You can change this behavior by creating a JSON renderer with a "default" function which tries to "sniff" at the object, and returns a valid serialization (a string) or raises a TypeError if it can't determine what to do with the object.
+You can change this behavior by creating a custom JSON renderer and adding adapters to handle custom types.
+The renderer will attempt to adapt non-serializable objects using the registered adapters.
+It will raise a :exc:`TypeError` if it can't determine what to do with the object.
 A short example follows:

 .. code-block:: python
    :linenos:

    from pyramid.renderers import JSON

-   def default(obj):
-       if isinstance(obj, datetime.datetime):
-           return obj.isoformat()
-       raise TypeError('%r is not serializable % (obj,))

-   json_renderer = JSON(default=default)
+   json_renderer = JSON()
+   json_renderer.add_adapter(datetime.datetime, lambda x: x.isoformat())

    # then during configuration ....
    config = Configurator()